nihr43/imgproxy-lite/readme.md

 # imgproxy-lite

-A quick a dirty realtime image converter for use in kubernetes.
+A quick and dirty realtime image converter for use in kubernetes.

 I use hugo for my blog.
 I like to dump the images for this blog onto ceph object storage to keep them out of the hugo pods.
 This proxy allows me to do so care-free with regard to file size; as images can now be referenced from hugo like so: